frictionlessdata/datapackage/specs/patterns.md

 ### Overview

 It can be argued that applying compression to data resources can make data package publishing more cost-effective and sustainable.
-Publishing compressed data resources give Data Package publishers the benefit of reduced bandwidth costs and their consumers the benefit of shorter download times.
+Publishing compressed data resources gives Data Package publishers the benefit of reduced bandwidth costs and their consumers the benefit of shorter download times.

 ### Implementations